adamhurm/apollo-mitmproxy/README.md

 Open Apollo and sign in.
 You should see the name of your custom app on the OAuth prompt before clicking "Allow".

 Enjoy!
-Now you can turn off any proxy configuration and delete any profiles created.
+Now you can turn off the proxy configuration.
+You may also want to delete profiles if you are not actively using them.

 ## To-do
 - [ ] add details on how to block apolloreq.com